-Recent focus groups were conducted to get the opinions of non-teaching staff such as office staff, operations staff, security, and facilities staff about their experience as an employee.
-Members of the community mention that non-discrimination policies are easily accessible and explicitly protect historically marginalized groups by name (i.e., race, ethnicity, religion, gender identity and presentation, sexual orientation, ability.)
-Stakeholders are aware of the process to report discrimination.
-Teachers are able to describe how recent training in cultural competency content (e.g., implicit bias, privilege, and marginalization) has promoted their personal understanding of equity in the learning community.
+Recent focus groups were conducted to get the staff, operations staff, security, and facilities sta Members of the community mention that non-cexplicitly protect historically marginalized group identity and presentation, sexual orientation, at report discrimination. s by name (i.e., race, ethnicity, religion, gender Teachers are able to describe how recent training in cultural competency content (e.g., implicit bias, privilege, and marginalization) has promoted their personal understanding of equity in the learning community.
 Learners share how their own journey toward becoming a better advocate for social justice has impacted their understandings in social situations.
 Several parents described how their own child had grown with the support of the SEN Department or EAL Department's support.
-The native language teaching team expressed that they felt integrated into all the important committees and meetings the school.
+The native language teaching team expressed that they felt integrated into all of the important committees and meetings of the school.